 For heterogeneous clusters with a lot of device and server capacity variance and many pools, placement may be very bad - the reason this balancer was created.

-The number of PGs is configured via the pg_num
+The number of PGs for each pool is configured via the pg_num pool attribute, which may or may not be managed by the PG autoscaler.

 PGs are placed on OSDs (a disk), using constraints defined via CRUSH.

-Usually PGs are spread across servers, so that when one server goes down, enough disks are in other servers so the data remains available.
+Usually PGs are replicated across servers, so that when one server goes down, enough OSDs in other servers survive, and data remains available.

-The number of OSDs for one PG is configured via the pools size
+The number and kind of OSDs to be used for a given PG's shards is configured via the pool's size property and associated CRUSH rule.

-There are two kind of pools: replica and erasure coded.
+There are two kind of pools: replicated and erasure coded.

 The utilized space on one OSD is the sum of all PG shards that are stored on it.